kimhyeri/RxSwift/MVVM/MVVM.md

 ### Controller (C)
 Controller (C) stands for Controller.
 Controller is mediator between View and Model/ViewModel, it receives structured data form the Model/ViewModel and passes that data to View to display it on screen.

+- We are receiving some data from server in Controller class and passes those data to our Model class.
+- Model sends structured data back to controller.
+- In tableview’s delegate method “cellForRowAt” we are passing particular data object with its indexPath to display it to tableView’s cell.
+- Controller is passing data to View to display it on screen.

 ## MVVM

+### Model, Controller are as same as in MVC.

 - Controller class passes data (received from server) to Model class.
 - Model class returns structured data to Controller class.